 But there are shortcuts to that which I think people take.
 And one of the shortcuts can be, and this is what I've seen more often than not, is because it takes work to go and speak to the customer.
-And it's a lot easier to just sit back and think they probably want this.
-Let's just assume that at ASML you, you would fly to other countries, literally, and observe these guys operating and using the product.
+And it's a lot easier to just sit back and think, they probably want this.
+Let's just assume that at ASML, you would fly to other countries, literally, and observe these guys operating and using the product.

-I remember we asked the project leader at the time, like, can we have a testing environment which is representative or identical to the to the customer sites?
+I remember we asked the project leader at the time, can we have a testing environment which is representative or identical to the customer sites?
 It wasn't easy to get that done, actually.
 And we didn't get it because it wasn't deemed necessary, because we couldn't indicate why it was needed.
 And I remember saying, like, I don't know why it's needed.
 I just have this feeling that if we don't test it the way we use it, it's going to be a problem somehow.
-Now, I didn't know I didn't have any good reasons to believe it would fail because all the test offer worked.
+Now, I didn't know I didn't have any good reasons to believe it would fail because all the test software worked.
 So I flew to Korea, I think it was.
 So that was a good 14 hours trip to go there.
-It's 14 hours to get there.
-You sleep in the hotel, then you wake up early in the morning, you get a tour, you get put on the suit.
+Well, it's 14 hours to get there, you sleep in the hotel, then you wake up early in the morning, you get a tour, you put on the suit.
 So by the time I get there, it must be like 48 hours later before I actually get into a position to test it at a customer side.
-And then it's really, really frustrating if you walk up to the machine and then you realize that the screen is not compatible to the hardware, which is in the machine.
+And then it's really, really frustrating if you walk up to the machine and then you realize that the screen is not compatible to the hardware which is in the machine.

 How do you mean?

-Okay, so you're talking about the computer that is embedded in the ASL machine.
-So that was really our production environment.
+Okay, so you're talking about the computer that is embedded in the ASML machine.
+That was really our production environment.

 That was our production and apparently the software.
-I never realized that because I never encountered problems like that.
-There could be a limitation on the hardware.
-It doesn't matter how beautiful you make your software, it just doesn't work.
-I think it's not bad if you realize that in your own office where you're testing this in advance, but if you take so much time and effort to fly all the way halfway across the world and then at the first 10 seconds realize this is not going to work.
+I never realized, because I never encountered problems like that, that there could be a limitation on the hardware.
+It doesn't matter how beautiful you made your software, it just doesn't work.
+It's not bad if you realize that in your own office where you're testing this in advance, but if you take so much time and effort to fly all the way halfway across the world and then at the first 10 seconds realize this is not going to work.

 Is that how it went?